How to determine your Unique Value Proposition?

 Within your company

-With other companies
+From other companies

-- offer similar products at different destinations
+- similar products at other destinations

 By now, you should be able to answer the question: